spilliton/luft-balloon-jquery-testing/README.md

 [mrshow]: http://www.youtube.com/watch?v=c6BvdpR6V3g
 [You've got to follow your balloon!][mrshow]

-Luft Balloon allows you to write tests that get run directly in your browser.
+Luft Balloon allows you to write tests that run directly in your browser.

 ## Setup